Social Media Marketing for Restaurants: An Ottawa Playbook for More Bookings

 The fix is not to post more random content.
 The fix is to show the food clearly, make the room feel alive, answer the questions diners ask before they book, and connect every strong piece of content to a next step.
 Reels, TikTok, Facebook, Google, and your website should not operate like separate islands.
 They should point diners toward the same decision: this is where we should eat next.

 If your restaurant is ready to turn social media into a steady source of reservations, orders, and local recognition, talk to Que Media.
+See exactly how we work with kitchens like yours on our restaurant marketing page.
 We help Ottawa businesses build content systems that look good, sound human, and move people from scrolling to showing up.

 Frequently Asked Questions